redcreeper14385/redcreeper14385.github.io/_posts/2020-11-29-JellySquid.md

 ---
 layout: post
-title: \'Forge-remarks\' and the current modded situation.
+title: Forge-remarks and the current modded situation.
 ---

 *Note: Do NOT go and send hate to anyone mentioned here (or myself for that matter :P), this is just a recap of what happened and my personal opinion.
 Don't be an idiot.* <br> <br>